Canberra, ACT - Australia

 Client: Galeries Lafayette

-SEAM is delighted to be working together with AL_A on the transformation of the flagship Galeries Lafayette department store located on the Boulevard Haussmann in Paris.
+SEAM is delighted to be working together with AL_A and a team of talented design consultants on the transformation of the flagship Galeries Lafayette department store located on the Boulevard Haussmann in Paris for three levels of the iconic retailer.

 Photo courtesy of AL_A